 Just in case the mainstay exhibits aren't enough fun, every day there are several events, like where a load of active toys is dumped into a room with instructions to go wild, arts and crafts, face painting, storytimes, and live animals.

 It's no wonder the entrance is full of kids jumping with excitement to get in, and parents dragging their wailing kids out to do unimportant things like eat, nap, or go home because the museum is closing.

 - Buy a membership.
 Members receive free entry for one year.
-Here's the math: in 2010, one entry cost $8.95 for every person over one.
-A household membership cost $89.
 A family of four only has to visit three times in a year for a membership to be worth it.
 If you have small children and are in easy range of downtown St. Paul, it's likely to become your standby place every time that it is too cold, or too hot and humid to play outside.

 - The best place to park is in the ramp kitty-corner to the museum, signs outside the museum direct drivers to the ramp.
 The parking fee for the ramp is reduced for museum visitors.